ARM-software/ethos-n-driver-stack/SUPPORTED.md

      - I is the input quantization scale.
      - W is the weight quantization scale.
      - O is the output quantization scale.

+## Temporarily Disabled Operations
+The following operations have been temporarily disabled and will be enabled in a future release.
+These operations are now only supported at the "EstimateOnly" level.
+They can be used in SPA and will contribute zero performance impact, but cannot be compiled for execution on the actual hardware.
+- Split
+- Transpose
+- SpaceToDepth

 For more information, see `driver/support_library/src/SupportQueries.cpp`.